winesapOS/winesapOS/README.md

     - [ProtonUp-Qt](https://github.com/DavidoTek/ProtonUp-Qt) for managing Steam Play compatibility tools.
     - ZeroTier VPN can be used to play LAN-only games online with friends.
     - Open source OpenGL and Vulkan drivers are installed for AMD and Intel graphics.
+- **Controller support** for most controllers.
+    - All PlayStation and Xbox controllers are supported.
+    - All generic DirectInput and XInput controllers are supported.
 - **Steam Deck look and feel**.
     - Bootloader uses the [Steam Big Picture mode GRUB theme](https://github.com/LegendaryBibo/Steam-Big-Picture-Grub-Theme) by [LegendaryBibo](https://github.com/LegendaryBibo).
     - Desktop Steam client runs with the windowed Steam Deck UI.